wevote/WebApp/docs/testing/README_TESTING.md

 You'll need to add your credentials to `browserstack.config.js`.
 Sign into Browserstack and navigate to the [BrowserStack Automate dashboard](https://automate.browserstack.com/).
 Press the down arrow next to where it says "Access Key" in the header.
 You should see your username ("YOUR-USERNAME" below) and access key ("ACCESS-KEY-HERE" below).
 You will need both of these values to upload the compiled App.

+#### Preferred: automated app upload

+We now have a utility that downloads the latest apps from Google Drive, uploads them to BrowserStack, and updates the config files.

+1. Create your local BrowserStack config from the template:

+       cp tests/browserstack_automation/config/browserstack.config.template.js tests/browserstack_automation/config/browserstack.config.js

+   Then put your `BROWSERSTACK_USER` and `BROWSERSTACK_KEY` values into `browserstack.config.js`.

+2. Create your local Google Drive config from the template:

+       cp tests/browserstack_automation/config/googleDrive.config.template.js tests/browserstack_automation/config/googleDrive.config.js

+   - Set `FOLDER_URL` to the shared Drive folder that contains the latest APK and IPA.
+   - Optionally adjust `LIST_TIMEOUT_MS` and `LIST_PAGE_SIZE` if needed.

+3. Create your local Google Drive service account key file from the template:

+       cp tests/browserstack_automation/config/googleDriveServiceAccountKey.template.json tests/browserstack_automation/config/googleDriveServiceAccountKey.json

+   - Ask your admin or project owner for the real service account JSON key and paste its contents into `googleDriveServiceAccountKey.json`.
+   - Make sure the Drive folder is shared (Viewer access is enough) with that service account.

+4. To download the latest APK/IPA from Drive into the apps folder and upload them to BrowserStack, run:

+       npm run browserstack:sync-apps

+   This will:
+   - Download the latest `.apk` and `.ipa` from the Drive folder into `tests/browserstack_automation/apps/`.
+   - Upload the newest `.apk` and `.ipa` in that folder to BrowserStack.
+   - Update `BROWSERSTACK_APK_URL` and `BROWSERSTACK_IPA_URL` in `browserstack.config.js`.
+   - Update the app URLs in `tests/browserstack_automation/capabilities/cordova_mobile_devices.json`.

+#### Legacy: manual app upload with curl

+If you cannot use the automated script above, you can still upload apps manually.

-You will also need the URL for the android app .apk file.
+You will need the URL for the android app .apk file.
 You can get this by asking someone else or by uploading the file with Browserstack's REST API as described [here](https://www.browserstack.com/app-automate/rest-api?framework=appium).
 Visit this page when you are signed into Browserstack, and they will customize the command that you need to run from your terminal window:

     curl -u "YOUR-USERNAME:ACCESS-KEY-HERE" -X POST https://api-cloud.browserstack.com/app-automate/upload -F "file=@/path/to/app/file/Application-debug.apk" -F 'data={"custom_id": "MyApp"}'